Informative Path Planning with Guaranteed Estimation Uncertainty: Experiments

-None of the planning methods explicitly account for measurements collected from the pilot path; during planning, they use only the learned kernel and noise variance. \textsc{GreedyCover} and \textsc{GCBCover} can be warm-started by seeding the selected sensing locations with already visited points and then planning the remaining route, potentially reducing the number of additional waypoints (and thus total travel distance).
+None of the planning methods explicitly account for measurements collected from the pilot path; during planning, they use only the learned kernel and noise variance. \textsc{GreedyCover}, \textsc{GCBCover}, and \textsc{Continuous-SGP} can be warm-started by seeding the selected sensing locations with already visited points and then planning the remaining route, potentially reducing the number of additional sensing locations (and thus total travel distance).
 However, \textsc{HexCover} does not support such initialization.
 For a consistent comparison, we therefore incorporate the pilot measurements only during evaluation, not during planning.

-For each dataset, we used the GP trained on the pilot data to compute the maximum posterior variance over a discrete evaluation grid covering the environment.
-We then set the target variance threshold as a fixed fraction of this maximum, sweeping the fraction from $0.9$ down to $0.5$.
-For the distance-budgeted configuration of \textsc{GCBCover}, the budget is defined as the length of \textsc{GCBCover}’s unconstrained solution minus $20\,\mathrm{m}$.
-This ties the budget to the travel distance required to meet the uncertainty constraint while imposing a deliberate shortfall to challenge the planner’s efficiency.
+We utilized a GP trained on pilot data to determine the maximum posterior variance across a discrete evaluation grid.
+We define the target variance threshold as a fixed fraction of this maximum, varying the fraction from $0.9$ to $0.5$.
+For the distance-budgeted configuration of \textsc{GCBCover}, the budget is defined as the length of its unconstrained solution minus $20\,\mathrm{m}$.
+This design choice anchors the budget to the physical requirements of the uncertainty constraint while imposing a deliberate shortfall to challenge the planner’s efficiency.
 Additionally, as \textsc{Continuous-SGP} requires the number of sensing locations to be specified a priori, we set this value to match the number of locations generated by the \textsc{GreedyCover} solution.

-To evaluate each method, we combined measurements from the pilot path with those collected at the solution waypoints and computed six metrics: (i) maximum posterior variance, (ii) mean squared error (MSE)~\cite{RasmussenW05}, (iii) standardized mean squared error (SMSE)~\cite{RasmussenW05}, (iv) algorithm runtime, (v) number of selected sensing locations (waypoints), and (vi) total solution path length.
-Figure~\ref{fig:benchmark} reports benchmark results for \(47^\circ\mathrm{N},\,124^\circ\mathrm{W})$, while Figure~\ref{fig:results} illustrates representative solution paths.
-Additional results are provided in the Appendix.
+To evaluate each method, we combined measurements from the pilot path with those collected at the solution waypoints and computed six metrics: (i) maximum posterior variance, (ii) mean squared error (MSE)~\cite{RasmussenW05}, (iii) standardized mean squared error (SMSE)~\cite{RasmussenW05}, (iv) algorithm runtime, (v) number of selected sensing locations, and (vi) total solution path length.
+Figure~\ref{fig:benchmark} presents the benchmark results for $(45^\circ\mathrm{N},\,123^\circ\mathrm{W})$, while Figure~\ref{fig:results} illustrates representative solution paths.
+Additional results are available in the Appendix.